PoxApp/PoxApp/docs/CUSTOMIZATION.md

 ## How to add a custom logo

-To set up a custom logo change `/src/custom/logo.svg`.
+To set up a custom logo change `/custom/logo.svg`.
 This logo file will be automatically picked up and be included in the header index navigation.

 The folder structure with a custom logo should look as follows:

 ```
-/src
-  |_ custom
+/custom
     |_ logo.svg
 ```

 ⚠️ Currently, the application only supports SVG logos.